bahmanm/BahmanM.Flow/docs/core-operators.md

 It is the primary link for connecting one Flow to the next.

 You use `.Chain()` when your next operation returns another Flow.
-It takes the result of one step and sequences it to the next, keeping the pipeline clean and flat.
+It takes the result of one step and sequences it to the next, keeping the Flow clean and flat.

 ```csharp
 // The GetUserFromApiFlow operation itself returns an IFlow<User>.